ipuhakka/BetAI/Documentation/Diary.md

 Implemented making bets based on requirements and algorithm shown in Documentation\BetAI.md.
 Tests run OK.
 Algorithm leaves room for small performance tweaks if necessary.
 Testing should be done more systematically.

+Made requirements for individual node.

+Documented requirements for sampling, implemented creating a sample and tests for requirements.
+All tests run OK.